 In 2014, the National Wildlife Federation (NWF) received a GCEF grant of $1,646,776 (and provided $10,732,324 in matching funds) to implement an innovative environmental education program at 4 Greenpoint schools: P.S.
 31 Samuel F. Dupont, P.S.
 34 Oliver H. Perry, P.S.
 110 The Monitor School, and John Ericsson M.S.
 126. The program’s framework involves establishing full-time Greenpoint Eco-Schools Sustainability coaches at the 4 schools and the use of 10 sustainability modules (Energy, Consumption and Waste, School Grounds, Biodiversity, Water, Climate Change, Sustainable Food, Healthy Living, Transportation, and Healthy Schools) that use school buildings and grounds, and the Greenpoint community, as learning laboratories.
 Other project activities funded by the GCEF grant focus on enhancing communication between schools, parents, and the community, and expanding community-school partnerships.
 The project seeks not only to help create the next generation of community environmental stewards, but also to reduce both solid waste and water use at participating schools.

-In 2015, NWF received an additional $99,934 GCEF grant and a $212,043 amendment to its budget to expand the Eco-Schools program at the 4 participating Greenpoint schools, establishing Green STEM Afterschool Clubs.
-Major activities of the new afterschool clubs funded by GCEF are:
+In 2015, NWF was awarded an additional $99,934 GCEF grant and, through a separate competitive process, an additional $212,043 in order to expand the Eco-Schools program at the 4 participating Greenpoint schools, establishing Green STEM After School Clubs.
+Major activities of the new after school clubs funded by GCEF are:

 - Delivering environment-based educational programming, with Science, Technology, Engineering, and Math (STEM) based learning and activities, staffed by full-time Greenpoint Eco-Schools Sustainability coaches